okviz/okviz.github.io/_mydocs/synoptic-panel/features/drill-mode.md

 > In the scenario where there is only a single category in the dataset (a single level in the hierarchy), you can use this option to associate a map to each value of the category, and switch between them by applying a single filter on the category.

->> Be aware that changing the *Full Hierarchy Mapping* setting after maps have been associated may make some maps no longer reachable, as the Drill Path will be different.
+>> Be aware that changing the *Last Level Maps* setting after maps have been associated may make some maps no longer reachable, as the Drill Path will be different.
 In this case, you can always manage the assigned maps through the [Map Manager](../features/map-manager.md).

-### The "Single Map Per Category" Option
+### "Category Level Maps" Option

-Synoptic Panel offers an advanced option called [Single Map Per Category](../options/advanced-settings/single-map-per-category.md).
+Synoptic Panel offers an advanced option called [Category Level Maps](../options/drill-behavior/category-level.maps.md).

 When this option is active, you can't link maps to individual category values; instead, you can only have one map per category in the hierarchy.
 This is beneficial if you prefer to highlight selected data points within the category's map, rather than having a separate map for each data point, which is the default behavior when drilling down or applying a single filter to any level other than the first.

 <todo>Screencast to explain the concept</todo>

+### "Aggregate on Expand" Option

+Synoptic Panel offers an advanced option called [Aggregate on Expand](../options/drill-behavior/aggregate-on-expand.md).

+When this option is active (the default behavior), and you click on *Expand all down one level in the hierarchy*, the data points are aggregated.
+This significantly impacts data binding and could make Power BI conditional formatting not working.

+If the option is disabled, the visual will display the data points as they are in the dataset, without aggregation.
+But this requires a hierarchical structure of the areas in the map to make the auto binding works.
+For more information, see [Data Binding](../concepts/data-binding.md#automatic-binding-when-hierarchy-is-expanded).

 ### Examples